 The Mentoring Programme provides the opportunity for pupils in S2-S6 in East Lothian High Schools to have their own mentor to meet with on a 1:1 basis once a month.

-The content of the meetings is decided upon by the young person to provide them with the support they need.
-Examples of this could include:
+The content of the meetings is decided upon by the young person - to provide them with the support they need.
+Examples include:

 Mentors come from a variety of backgrounds and are East Lothian Council staff or from external organisations, such as:

 - Youth Workers